Rosenthal Kalabus & Therrian

 • Alternatives to incarceration: If probation revocation seems likely, an experienced Addison probation violation defense lawyer may be able to negotiate alternatives to incarceration.
 These alternatives can include residential treatment programs or extended rehabilitation instead of jail time.

-Working with an experienced defense attorney in Addison can help strengthen your probation violation defense.
+Working with an experienced probation violation lawyer in Addison can help strengthen your probation violation defense.
+Having the right legal support can make all the difference in the outcome of your probation violation case.

 Why Choose Rosenthal Kalabus & Therrian for Probation Defense?

 Rosenthal Kalabus & Therrian offers extensive experience in Collin County criminal courts.
+As a dedicated law office, we understand the complexities of the legal system and how to navigate it effectively for our clients.
 We pride ourselves on providing strong legal representation for anyone facing probation violations.
 Our team has a proven track record of achieving favorable outcomes in revocation and modification hearings.

 We also know that every case is unique.
 That’s why we craft personalized defense strategies based on the facts of your case, the specific judge overseeing your hearing, and your individual needs.
+We are here to support you through this challenging time, offering guidance and compassion when you need it most.
 Whether you’re facing the possibility of probation revocation or seeking a better outcome than jail, our goal is to find the best solution for your situation.

 Our comprehensive approach focuses on defending your violation and protecting your long-term future.
 Let us put our experience to work for you and fight to keep you on the right path.

-Get Help from Addison Probation Violation Lawyers Today
+Get Help from Addison Probation Violation Attorneys Today

 If you’re facing a probation violation, finding the right lawyer is critical.
 The revocation hearing process moves quickly.
 There are also short timelines for contesting violations, seeking bond options, and pursuing alternatives to jail.
-The sooner you act, the better we can advocate to protect your rights and your future.
+The sooner you act, the better our team of lawyers can advocate to protect your rights and your future.

-Contact an Addison probation violation lawyer from Rosenthal Kalabus & Therrian today.
-Our experienced team is ready to help you navigate this challenging process and work toward the best possible outcome.
+Contact an Addison criminal defense lawyer from Rosenthal Kalabus & Therrian today.
+Our experienced team is ready to help you handle this challenging process and work toward the best possible outcome.
 Call us at (972) 369-0577 or fill out our online form to schedule a consultation.
 It’s the easiest way to ensure that your defense is in the hands of professionals who are committed to your success.